BrettBlox/jonah/content/writing/blessed-be-the-cursed.md

 Bouncing between the four walls of this small room.

 Overpowering the raven's gurgling croak.
-Its black, beady eyes tracing the rill
+Its black, beady eyes
+Tracing the rill
 That bursts from her swollen, bloodshot eyes.
 Its hex wrapping its wings around her.

 Morphing.
 Constricting.
 Consuming.

 The stillness is nudged